- The Early Anthropocene Hypothesis and prehistoric human land use and land cover change

 Fast-track from M.Sc. to Ph.
 D. in Geography

-Department of Geography, University of Ottawa
+Department of Geography, Environment and Geomatics, University of Ottawa

 Fast-track research paper: A record of Holocene lake-level change and vegetation dynamics near the Aishihik Lake area in southwestern Yukon